Inda Anbesa

-Inda Anbesa is a river of the Nile basin.
-Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows eastward to empty directly in Giba and further in Tekezé River.
+The Inda Anbesa is a river of the Nile basin.
+Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows eastward to empty directly in the Giba and further in Tekezé River.

 Characteristics

-It is a confined ephemeral river, locally meandering in its narrow alluvial plain, with an average slope gradient of 52 metres per kilometre.
+The Inda Anbesa is a confined ephemeral river, locally meandering in its narrow alluvial plain, with an average slope gradient of 52 metres per kilometre.
 With its tributaries, the river has cut a deep gorge.

 Flash floods and flood buffering

 Runoff mostly happens in the form of high runoff discharge events that occur in a very short period (called flash floods).
 These are related to the steep topography, often little vegetation cover and intense convective rainfall.
 The peaks of such flash floods have often a 50 to 100 times larger discharge than the preceding baseflow.

-The magnitude of floods in this river has however been decreased due to interventions in the catchment.
+The magnitude of floods in this river has, however, been decreased due to interventions in the catchment.

 At Togogwa and on other steep slopes, exclosures have been established; the dense vegetation largely contributes to enhanced infiltration, less flooding and better baseflow.
 Physical conservation structures such as stone bunds and check dams also intercept runoff.